dricotec/Counter-Strike2-Global-Offensive/README.md

 -  When did this project start? - Around october 2023 after CS2's release and has gotten under 2 full rewrites since.

 -  Will you add this bug fix that i made? - Yes, any help is very appreciated, just make a pull request with the modified code that you provide and I'll check it out.

+### Contributing to This Fork

+If you'd like to contribute improvements, bug fixes, or new features to this unofficial fork:

+1. Fork this repository
+2. Create a feature branch
+3. Make your changes
+4. Submit a pull request with a detailed description

+All contributions are welcome to help maintain and improve the CS2:GO mod experience!

 ### If you have any questions, ask me and i'll provide information for them.